 Obregonia is a genus of only one species – Obregonia denegrii.
-Obregonia belongs to the Cactaceae family and is one of the rarest of the living rock cactus.
-This slow-growing plant, originated from northeast Mexico, occurs at an altitude of about 800 meters above sea level.
+Obregonia belongs to the Cactaceae family and is one of the rarest of living rock cactus.
+This slow-growing plant, native to northeast Mexico, occurs at an altitude of about 800 meters (2625 ft) above sea level.

-The plant has solitary stem, with large triangular tubercles in the shape of a rosette.
+The plant has solitary stem with large triangular tubercles in the shape of a rosette.
 It produces funnel-shaped, white or slightly pink flowers, with yellow stamens in the centre.
-This cactus will add sunshine and love to your home!
+Obregonia is among the most famous of all cacti and will definitely add sunshine and love to your home!

 The genus name is given in honor of Alvaro Obregon (1880 – 1928), former president of Mexico.